tmorgan181/UnnamedFeeling/README.md

 - **Workflow**:
   - Google Docs > Markdown export > GitHub repository (via manual upload or automated sync using tools like `rclone` or custom GitHub Actions).
   - Content updates trigger rebuilds of the static website.

+### **5. Generative Bots for Referencing and Learning (Future/Present/Past)**
+- **Purpose**: Entrust AI agents with the moderation, curation, creation, and modification of collaborative content.
+- **Workflow**:
+  - Gradually introduce _The Unnamed Feeling_ and complementary works as knowledge sources for AI assistants, existing and novel.
+  - Specify the scope, goals, safeguards, ethical frameworks, and tolerances needed for safe but innovative work.
+  - Began with feeding small chunks of content from our work to ChatGPT, Claude, Copilot, and Gemini for feedback.
+  - Continues in earnest when we systematize the collection and discernment processes.

 ---